xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-28-starfest-at-the-tote.md

 <a href="https://www.instagram.com/chromatin_band/">chromatin</a><br>
 </p>
 <br>
-Naarm & Eora's coolest bands will unite for the biggest show in emo/skramz history.
-Tickets
+A weekend long awaited by many, Starfest finally came to The Tote to bring some of Naarm & Eora's best emo-adjacent bands together.
+Tickets sold out quickly, filling the band room with an excited crowd from the afternoon into the late evening.

 ![poster](/images/starfestposter1.jpg)